 Okay.
 Fair enough.
 If the studies the ACP cites have been superseded by larger, more reputable studies, bring it on.
-So that’s what I did.
 I asked the physician to send me links to more recent studies and, especially, to the data upon which the AAP relies for its stance that physicians must do everything in their power, including early hormone intervention and surgery, to support a “transgender” child’s assertions regarding sexual identity.
 That’s where things got surreal.

 I started with the AAP’s section on LGBT children.
 That section (which rejoices under the ungainly acronym “SOLGBTHW”) “is a group of pediatricians and other health care providers interested in LGBT health and wellness.”
 Since the page purports to have information for both parents and practitioners, I figured that all of the recent research — you know, the research rebutting the facts asserted in the ACP statement –would be located here.

 My first stop was the “Resources for Professionals” page where I found two links to AAP statements about LGBT children.
 The first, a “policy” statement, accurately identifies the fact that LGBT kids are terribly at risk of mental health problems, depression, suicide, substance abuse, and STDs.
-According to the AAP, the fault for these problems is entirely separate from the children themselves.
+According to the AAP, the fault for these problems is entirely separate from the children’s own psychology.
 Instead, these problems arise from the “effects of homophobia and heterosexism.”

-I take, however, umbrage at the accusation that “heterosexism” is a problem.
+However, I take umbrage at the accusation that “heterosexism” is a problem.
 That is, the AAP is contending that the mere fact that LGBT children, who are an insignificant minority in the larger population, are forced to live among openly heterosexual people means that they are automatically becoming so damaged that they cannot resist all of the pathologies that plague the LGBT community.